 31. When the Rolex Submariner became available in 1954, you could choose between 3 different models

 The three models were the following:

-- Submariner reference 6200 with a self-winding caliber A.296 movement and a water resistance of 200 meters
+- Submariner reference 6200 with a self-winding caliber A.296 movement and water resistance of 200 meters

 - Submariner reference 6204 with a 100-meter water resistance (which came to become 180 meters)

-- Submariner reference 6205 with self-winding movement caliber A.260 and a water resistance of 100 meters.
+- Submariner reference 6205 with self-winding movement caliber A.260 and water resistance of 100 meters.

-At this time, there were no crown guards on the Submariner models like there is today.
+At this time, there were no crown guards on the Submariner models like there are today.